jnpj1/multiuser-blog/README.md

 # Multiuser Blog

 ## To run
 Download all files in repository and run blog.py.
-Alternatively, view page at [].
+Alternatively, view [deployed app](https://multiuserblog-146317.appspot.com/register).

 ## Register for an account
 From any page, click the 'register' link at the top right of the page.